With the right plan, you can make a legacy sized gift.

 Tax Strategy

-Selling a company that a business owner has worked tirelessly to build is an exciting prospect, but it often comes with a myriad of practical, emotional, and financial complexities.
+Selling a company is an exciting prospect.
+But it comes with a myriad of practical, emotional, and financial complexities.
 For a Christian business owner, there's an added layer of spiritual significance.
-Among the various opportunities an entrepreneur might have to impact God's kingdom and their family, selling a successful business can be one of the most profound.
+What could be more profound than a legacy sized gift to expand the Kingdom?

 Donor Advised Fund(s)

-A Donor-Advised Fund (DAF) structure provides flexibility and control, allowing an individual to donate some business sale proceeds in a tax-efficient way.
+A Donor-Advised Fund (DAF) structure provides flexibility and control.
+It allows some business sale proceeds to go to ministry in a tax-efficient way.

-Part of the sale proceeds can be transferred to the DAF.
+Part of the sale proceeds are transferred to the DAF.
 The seller receives an immediate tax deduction based upon the fair market value of the gift.
+The remainder goes to the owner(s).

-If appreciated assets are donated, the DAF is not subject to capital gains taxes when it sells those assets.
-This allows the full value of the appreciated asset to be available for charitable giving, rather than losing part of it to taxes.
+If appreciated assets are donated, the DAF is not subject to capital gains taxes.
+This allows the full value of the appreciated asset to be available for charitable giving.

 Funds in a DAF grow tax-free over time if the benefactor chooses not to gift all of it at once.